 One of the more unusual pieces in the museum is Le Cordon de Saint Francois de Paule, which translates to the Cord of Saint Francis de Paule.
 Saint Francis was the founder of the Order of Minimes.
 Part of the habit worn by members of the order included a belt, or cord, knotted with five knots.
-This cord, which belonged to the saint until his death in 1507, was protected by the convent until the Revolution.
-It was then moved to the church of Notre-Dame-la-Riche in Tours for safety.
+This cord, belonged to the saint until his death in 1507, and the convent kept it safe until the Revolution.
+They then moved it to the church of Notre-Dame-la-Riche in Tours for safety.

 It was returned in 1798 and authenticated twice, before going back to the church of Notre-Dame-la-Riche.
 Now, my French is a little bit rusty, but my understanding from the plaque next to the cord indicated that this relic is shared, and the fragment here will be offered to the Carmelite Convent in Tours.

 Now, you may wonder what any of this has to do with wine.
-Well, it was the Brothers of the Order of Minimes of the Convent of Passy who built three vaulted rooms in these quarries to store their wine.
+Well, the Brothers of the Order of Minimes of the Convent of Passy are the ones responsible for building three vaulted rooms in these quarries to store their wine.

 The museum restaurant now occupies these vaulted rooms.

 So, what other delights does the museum house?
-Well, there are a few rooms dedicated to items that have been used in growing and harvesting grapes.
+Well, a few rooms display tools used in growing and harvesting grapes.
 The room below focused mainly on storage and transport containers.
 I loved the intricate brand in the upper right hand corner of this photo.

 While the vast collection was interesting, the numbering of the artifacts was a bit confusing as they weren’t sequential.
 This led to a lot of “hunting around” when the audio guide pointed to a specific numbered item.
 But this is a minor criticism, as they have a lot of pieces to display.

 They also had an onion-shaped heater, used specifically in manufacturing cognac.
-Non-filtered wine was brought to the boiling point in two stages, and the vapour would pass through a coil and condense.
-The first and last parts of the condensed steam were rejected, leaving only the “heart” or spirit of the wine in the middle of the process.
+Non-filtered wine was brought to the boiling point in two stages.
+The vapour would pass through a coil and condense.
+The first and last parts of the condensed steam were rejected.
+This left only the “heart,” or spirit of the wine in the middle of the process.

-These models are showing the champagne-making process.
-The bottles in the back of the room are being “riddled.”
-After the champagne has aged, the bottles are stored upside down at a 75-degree angle.
-A “riddler” comes and gives the bottles 1/8th of a turn – a mere flick of the wrist.
-This forces the dead yeast cells to settle into the neck of the bottle so they can be easily removed.
+These models below are showing the champagne-making process.
+The bottles in the back of the room demonstrate “riddling”.
+Champagne bottles are stored upside down at a 75-degree angle.
+A “riddler” then comes and gives the bottles 1/8th of a turn – a mere flick of the wrist.
+This forces the dead yeast cells to settle into the neck of the bottle.
+This makes the dead yeast easier to remove later.

 There are even a few famous faces at the museum.
 Such as Napoleon, who happened to love wine.
-His favourite was Chambertin from Burgundy, which he even had delivered to the battlefield.
+His favourite was Chambertin from Burgundy.
+He even ordered it delivered to the battlefield.

 Then there was Louis Pasteur, who probably had the biggest impact on French wines.
-In the 19th Century, the industry’s reputation was damaged by various diseases that altered or destroyed the natural flavours of the wine.
+In the 19th Century, various diseases that altered or destroyed the natural flavours of the wine damaged the wine industry’s reputation.
 French wine exports suffered greatly.
 Napoleon III commissioned Pasteur’s services to study the wines in the region to determine a course of action.
 Pasteur’s methods of applying heat and reducing exposure of the wines to bacteria in the atmosphere led to the solution: pasteurization.

 By the end of the audio tour and walkabout, we realized we had actually learned more about wine than we expected to.
 The museum was low-key, at least when we were there (there was one other couple in the museum besides us) so we didn’t have high expectations.
 But we found the museum to be interesting, humorous, entertaining and educational.
 It was one of those “hidden gems” that not a lot of people seem to know about, but is worth making the time for.